ralphmason/feedreader/README.md

 			}]
 	}

-Depending on the underlying engine what you return will be different.
+Depending on the underlying database engine what you return will be different.
 See the examples in example_configs

 ##Database Drivers